3F/hMSBuild/Readme.md

 Arguments:
 ----------
  -novswhere             - Do not search via vswhere.
  -novs                  - Disable searching from Visual Studio.
  -nonet                 - Disable searching from .NET Framework.
- -vswhereVersion {num} - To use special version of vswhere.
-Use `latest` keyword to get newer.
+ -vswhere-version {num} - Specific version of vswhere.
+Where {num}:
+                          * Versions: 1.0.50 ...
+                          * Keywords:
+                            `latest` to get latest available version;
+                            `local`  to use only local versions:
+                                     (.bat;.exe /or from +15.2.26418.1 VS-build);

  -nocachevswhere        - Do not cache vswhere.
 Use this also for reset cache.
  -notamd64              - To use 32bit version of found msbuild.exe if it's possible.
  -eng                   - Try to use english language for all build messages.
- -GetNuTool {args}     - Access to GetNuTool core. https://github.com/3F/GetNuTool -debug                - To show additional information from hMSBuild.
+ -GetNuTool {args}      - Access to GetNuTool core. https://github.com/3F/GetNuTool -only-path             - Only display fullpath to found MSBuild.
+ -debug                 - To show additional information from hMSBuild.
- -version              - To show version of hMSBuild.
+ -version               - Display version of hMSBuild.
- -help                 - Shows this help.
+ -help                  - Display this help.
 Aliases: -help -h -?

 --------
 Samples:
 --------
-hMSBuild -vswhereVersion 1.0.50 -notamd64 "Conari.sln" /t:Rebuild
+hMSBuild -vswhere-version 1.0.50 -notamd64 "Conari.sln" /t:Rebuild
-hMSBuild -vswhereVersion latest "Conari.sln"
+hMSBuild -vswhere-version latest "Conari.sln"

 hMSBuild -novswhere -novs -notamd64 "Conari.sln"
 hMSBuild -novs "DllExport.sln"